emmchier/my-javascript-snippets/README.md

 		"}",
 		"$0"
 	],
-	"description": "Show an item list"
+	"description": "Show a list of items"
 },
 "Create html element from JavaScript": {
 	"prefix": "create",